Which language best shows stance in an essay?

 – Provide examples of five useful language types for showing stance

-Now that we’ve discussed what stance is in academic writing and when it should be included by an author, this second lesson focusses on the variety of language types and structures that may be utilised by a writer to indicate their evaluations, judgements or opinions.
+Now that we’ve discussed what stance is in academic writing and when it should be included by an author, this second chapter focusses on the variety of language types and structures that may be utilised by a writer to indicate their evaluations, judgements or opinions.
 Strongly connected with the concepts of voice, concession and rebuttal, hedging language, reporting verbs and more general evaluative language, the words and phrases which are commonly used to indicate stance in English vary considerably in the context of academic essays.
 Such variation is of course due to the variability of opinions that may relate to any possible topic.

 In this example diagram, the red cross indicates that the writer agrees to some degree with the overall concept that foreign AID is effective.
 However, this opinion could be more strongly expressed in the thesis statement with the simple addition of an evaluative word such as ‘clearly’ (“the effectiveness of foreign AID in Africa is clearly apparent”), changing the stance from ‘agree’ to ‘strongly agree’.